malayjoshi13/GSoC2022_OligoFinder/README.md

 - Thus, in short
   - manual curation + curator verified auto-tags improvise BOWs to be used in the next cycle,
   - comparison between auto-tags and manual tags in each cycle tells how smart BOW has become because the larger number of auto-taggings BOW can do, shows its higher performance,
-  - analysis of each cycle's manual-tags tells how many True positives have increased due to better BOWs and oligo extraction script.
+  - analysis of each cycle's manual tags tells how many True positives have increased due to better BOWs and oligo extraction script.
 It also tells where the oligo extraction script can be further improvised.

 ## 7) Future work